 Starting a new school year is the perfect time to start healthy eating habits.
-After a summer of traveling and irregular schedules, focusing on promoting healthy lunches and snacks are a great way to instill good eating habits in your children.
+Focusing on promoting healthy lunches and snacks are a great way to instill good eating habits in your children.

 Packing healthy lunches is easy when you have a basic formula to follow.
 Following a formula makes packing a lunch easy because you just fill in the blanks.

 Of course, this is just a baseline that can be adjusted for your child's dietary needs.
 You might also want to find out if their our special requirements from your child's school.
 Many schools have guidelines, such as "no peanut butter" or "no candy," in regards to packing lunches.

 fruit + vegetable + protein + drink = healthy lunch